CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol4-exe1-Secure-Workloads-with-Defender-for-Cloud .md

    >**Note:** If the page is not being displayed, refresh your Edge browser and try again and if Plans are already enable no need to change anything.

-### Task 3: Vulnerability Assessment and Review
+### Task 3: Enable Vulnerability Assessment and Review

 In this task, you will enable the vulnerability assessment Microsoft Defender for Cloud and review the recommendation.

-1. Enable the Vulnerability assessment settings for the machines. on **Environment settings** page.
+1. Enable the Vulnerability assessment settings for the machines. on **Environment settings** page. click on **Settings** under servers plan. and turn **ON** Vulnerability assessment settings for machine

    ![](Images/Click_Settins_to_Enable_vulnerabilioty_asssessment.png)